 Fish is a healthy, high-protein food that has a rightful place in a well-balanced diet.
 Fish is especially important for its omega-3 fatty acids, which are essential “good” fats that humans don’t produce on their own.

 Research has demonstrated that omega-3 fatty acids play an essential role in brain and heart health.
-Specifically, they have been shown to decrease inflammation, reduce the risk of heart disease, and be beneficial for pre- and post-natal development.
+Specifically, they have been shown to decrease inflammation, reduce the risk of heart disease, and benefit pre- and post-natal development.
 The American Heart Association recommends eating fish, particularly fatty fish like salmon, lake trout, sardines, and albacore tuna, which are high in omega-3s, at least two times a week.

 There are minor risks associated with eating fish, however, because of potential contaminants from waste, like mercury and polychlorinated biphenyls (PCBs).
-Children and pregnant women should be especially cognizant of these risks.
-The United States Food and Drug Association says these groups should avoid eating fish with the highest level of mercury contamination — shark, swordfish, king mackerel, and tilefish.
+Children and pregnant women should be especially aware of these risks.
+The U.S. Food and Drug Association says these groups should avoid eating fish with the highest level of mercury contamination — shark, swordfish, king mackerel, and tilefish.